San7o/Baldo-Scanner/README.md

 ## Project Statement

-This project aims to build a MVP antivirus in C++ for a linux operating system, providing up to date network prodection and static malware analysis.
+This project aims to build a MVP antivirus in C++ for a linux operating system, providing up to date network protection and static malware analysis.

 The application is composed of: